Why Choose Crutchfield?

 Inputs and Outputs:

-- Standard gold-plated headphone output with variable
+- Standard gold-plated headphone output with variable volume knob

 - Coaxial digital input (gold plated): Note that this input has priority over the rear panel coaxial input

-- CDP (CD Player) gold-plated stereo RCA analog
+- CDP (CD Player) gold-plated stereo RCA analog output

 - CDR (CD Recorder) gold-plated stereo RCA analog input and output

 - CDR gold-plated coaxial digital input and output

 - CDP Toslink optical digital output with a plastic cover